About Lakehead International Student Services on Immigration

 |Workshops and Updates|

-The International Immigration Advisor will send monthly updates and workshop schedules to your Lakehead email account.
-Please ensure you check your email frequently.
+Lakehead International Student Services will send monthly updates and workshop schedules to your Lakehead email account or live on our event and workshops page.
+Please ensure you check your email frequently and learn more here!

 Working in Canada

 Students who are legally allowed to work part-time can continue working off-campus keeping in mind the safety precautions to protect themselves against COVID-19.
-Though most businesses have temporarily closed down there are still some companies that are hiring.
 Please take necessary precautions and stay safe while working.

 You can only start working in Canada when your study program has started.
 You can’t work before you start your studies.
 If you’re able to work during your studies, it’ll say so in the conditions on your study permit.